About Our Community

 The Mad River Valley may be famous for its tourism attractions, but there is more substance and depth to this location than that.

-Today this caring community has fostered a unique life style that encompasses a diverse group of people with a common love for this unspoiled area.
+Today this caring community of Valley towns has fostered a unique life style that encompasses a diverse group of people with a common love for this unspoiled area.
 The Valley is not a manufactured tourist attraction; it is a real community–a good, decent place to live, which makes it a wonderful place to visit.